-- A. Touch the level region and rotate the Level knob on the front panel to adjust the trigger level; touch the region again and the virtual keypad will be available - B. ▲ to increase and ▼ to decrease the trigger level - Set trigger level to the vertical center of the waveform automatically - D. Set the trigger mode to "Auto", which is equivalent to pressing the Auto button on the front panel - E. Set the trigger mode to "Single", which is equivalent to pressing the Single button on the front panel - F. Set the trigger mode to "Normal", which is equivalent to pressing the Normal button on the front panel - G. Set the trigger mode to "Force", No key control, see the chapter "Trigger Mode" for details
+- A. Touch the level region and rotate the Level knob on the front panel to adjust the trigger level; touch the region again and the virtual keypad will be available - B. ▲ to increase and ▼ to decrease the trigger level - Set trigger level to the vertical center of the waveform automatically - D. Set the trigger mode to "Auto", which is equivalent to pressing the Auto button on the front panel - E. Set the trigger mode to "Single", which is equivalent to pressing the Single button on the front panel - F. Set the trigger mode to "Normal", which is equivalent to pressing the Normal button on the front panel - G. Perform a force trigger